informatics-isi-edu/ermrest/user-doc/install-centos7.md

-# ERMrest Installation (CentOS 6)
+# ERMrest Installation (CentOS 7)

-This guide provides instructions for installing ERMrest on the CentOS 6.x Linux distribution.
+This guide provides instructions for installing ERMrest on the CentOS 7.x Linux distribution.

 ## Prerequisites

 ERMrest depends on the following prerequisites:
-- CentOS 6.x
+- CentOS 7.x
-- EPEL 6 repository
+- EPEL 7 repository
-- PostgreSQL 9.2 or above
+- PostgreSQL 9.4 or above (note: we recommend latest stable version)
 - WebAuthn

-This guide assumes only that you have installed the CentOS 6.x Linux distribution.
+This guide assumes only that you have installed the CentOS 7.x Linux distribution.
 See http://www.centos.org for more information.

 In this document, commands that begin with `#` should be run as root or with